NouanceLabs/payload-better-fields-plugin/README.md

 Every field will come with its own usage instructions and structure.
 These are subject to change!

-## ⚠️ Breaking changes 1.0 release ⚠️
+## ⚠️ Breaking changes 2.0 release ⚠️

-All fields have had changes to standardise how the field parameters are structured.
-Field overrides will now be mandatory and come first across fields.
+All fields have been changed for how they are imported.
+You will also need to install dependencies directly yourself.
+This should streamline the bundle size a lot especially for unused fields.

 ## Payload compatibility